 Neither Pro Nor Con, But Things To Consider

-Not every consideration fits neatly into a pro or a con.
+Not every consideration is neatly a ‘pro’ or a ‘con’.
 Here are a few things to consider that could go either way depending on your situation.

-If you’ve worn your pack all through training, and you’ve taken it on 20+ mile training runs, it isn’t likely to create an issue on race day.
+If you’ve worn your pack throughout training, and you’ve taken it on 20+ mile training runs without issue, it isn’t likely to create an issue on race day.

 But if you’ve had issues with your pack, or you haven’t tested it on the longest of long runs, race day is not the right time to learn your pack chafes something fierce after 10 miles